Not sure which service you need?

 What are Video Remote Interpreting Services(VRI)?

 VRI for Deaf individuals is sign language interpretation provided remotely via video conferencing.
-Whether it be a doctor’s appointment, a staff meeting or students working on an out of classroom project, communication access is just a few clicks away with video remote interpreting services from Partners Interpreting!
+Whether it be a doctor’s appointment, a staff meeting or students working on an out of classroom project, Partners Interpreting is able to provide communication access in just a few clicks through this service.

-How do Video Remote Interpreting services work and what do I need to get started?
+How does this service work and what do I need to get started?

 The American Sign Language (ASL) interpreter can view the Deaf person and voices their conversation.
 Additionally, the interpreter listens to the hearing person on site and signs what is being said to the Deaf person.
 This continuous exchange allows for seamless communication.
 You will need a computer with a webcam or a tablet with a camera, an internet connection and an established account with Partners Interpreting.
-The VRI connection is secure and HIPAA compliant.
+The Video Remote Interpreting Services(VRI) connection is secure and HIPAA compliant.

 Why would I use VRI services?

 VRI services provide fast and easy access to an interpreter.
 It also saves the cost of travel expenses, and two-hour minimums, which are typically included in an on-site interpreter’s fee.
-Unlike national Video Remote Interpreting service providers, Partners Interpreting interpreters are familiar with the local community, agencies, terminologies and current events.
+Unlike national service providers, Partners Interpreting interpreters are familiar with the local community, agencies, terminologies and current events.

 VRI interpreters are booked as scheduled appointments or are available on-demand.